FAQ - BlackBerry Passwords

-Q: Why is Computing and Communications implementing passwords on university Blackberry’s?
+Q: Why is Information Technology Services implementing passwords on university Blackberry’s?

 A:Primarily to protect any personal information that may be contained on such devices as required by the Government of Newfoundland and Labrador ATIPPA legislation.
 In the event of such a device being lost or stolen, the presence of a secure password policy will protect any data contained on the device.

 Q:When will the new password policy go into effect?